 We define "Adjusted EBITDA" as EBITDA less (i) customer acquisition costs incurred in the current period, plus or minus (ii) net (loss) gain on derivative instruments, and (iii) net current period cash settlements on derivative instruments, plus (iv) non-cash compensation expense, and (v) other non-cash and nonrecurring operating items.
 EBITDA is defined as net income (loss) before the provision for income taxes, interest expense and depreciation and amortization.
 This conforms to the calculation of Adjusted EBITDA in our Senior Credit Facility.
 We deduct all current period customer acquisition costs (representing spending for organic customer acquisitions) in the Adjusted EBITDA calculation because such costs reflect a cash outlay in the period in which they are incurred, even though we capitalize and amortize such costs over two years.
 We do not deduct the cost of customer acquisitions through acquisitions of businesses or portfolios of customers in calculating Adjusted EBITDA.
 We deduct our net gains (losses) on derivative instruments, excluding current period cash settlements, from the Adjusted EBITDA calculation in order to remove the non-cash impact of net gains and losses on these instruments.
 We also deduct non-cash compensation expense that results from the issuance of restricted stock units under our long-term incentive plan due to the non-cash nature of the expense.
 We adjust from time to time other non-cash or unusual and/or infrequent charges due to either their non-cash nature or their infrequency.
 We have historically included the financial impact of weather variability in the calculation of Adjusted EBITDA.
-We will continue this historical approach, but during the first guarter of 2021 we incurred a net pre-tax financial loss of \$64.9 million due to Winter Storm Uri, as described above.
+We will continue this historical approach, but during the first quarter of 2021 we incurred a net pre-tax financial loss of \$64.9 million due to winter storm Uri, as described above.
 This loss was incurred due to uncharacteristic extended sub-freezing temperatures across Texas combined with the impact of the pricing caps ordered by ERCOT.
 We believe this event is unusual, infrequent, and non-recurring in nature.
 As our Senior Credit Facility is considered a material agreement and Adjusted EBITDA is a key component of our material covenants, we consider our covenant compliance to be material to the understanding of our financial condition and/or liquidity.
-Our lenders under our Senior Credit Facility allowed \$60.0 million of the \$64.9 million pre-tax storm loss incurred in the first quarter of 2021 to be added back as a non-recurring item in the calculation of Adjusted EBITDA for our Debt Covenant Calculations.
-We received a \$0.4 million credit from ERCOT for winter storm related losses during the third quarter of 2021, resulting in a net pre-tax storm loss of \$64.4 million for the year ended December 31, 2021.
+Our lenders under our Senior Credit Facility are allowing merger related costs to be added back as non-recurring items in the calculation of Adjusted EBITDA for our debt covenant calculations.
+We incurred merger related costs of \$0.8 million during the fourth quarter of 2023, which are reflected as an add back in the calculation of Adjusted EBITDA for the year ended December 31, 2023.
+Our lenders under our Senior Credit Facility also allowed \$60.0 million of the \$64.9 million pre-tax storm loss incurred in the first quarter of 2021 to be added back as a non-recurring item in the calculation of Adjusted EBITDA for our debt covenant calculations.
+We received a \$0.4 million credit from ERCOT for winter storm Uri related losses during the third quarter of 2021, resulting in a net pre-tax storm loss of \$64.4 million for the year ended December 31, 2021.
 In June 2022, we received \$9.6 million from ERCOT related to PURA Subchapter N Securitization financing.
-For consistent presentation of the financial impact of Winter Storm Uri, \$5.2 million of the \$9.6 million is reflected as non-recurring items reducing Adjusted EBITDA for the three months ended June 30, 2022 and year ended December 31, 2022.
+For consistent presentation of the financial impact of winter storm Uri, \$5.2 million of the \$9.6 million is reflected as non-recurring items reducing Adjusted EBITDA for the year ended December 31, 2022.